 The Counseling and Wellness Center (CWC) provides confidential clinical counseling and consultation services to 1300 undergraduate and graduate students at Saint Martin’s University (SMU).
-The Professional Mental Health Counselor is responsible for assessment, treatment, care coordination and collaborative support services for students.
+Our Professional Mental Health Counselors are responsible for assessment, treatment, care coordination and collaborative support services for students.
 They may also participate in supervision of graduate student interns, consultations for faculty and staff, and presentations to the campus community regarding college student mental health.

 Provide culturally competent clinical assessment and individual and/or group counseling, within a brief therapy model, for students.